emilianobilli/ethlite/README.md

 ### Create a Void contract instance

 The void contract instance is a way to query for events in all contracts that share the same abi.
+You can initialice a Contract void not passing an address at __init__

 ```
->> contract = ContractVoid(abi)
+>> contract = Contract(abi)
 >> contract.net.jsonrpc_provider = 'https://kovan.infura.io'
 ```